WARNING: Top 5 Most Expensive Purchases Retirees Often Regret

 3. Expensive Toys like a Luxury Car, Boat, or RV

-What does a big new RV, a fancy boat, or a luxury sports car, have in common?
-All of these fancy toys come with a big price tag and the cost to insure, maintain, and upkeep them isn’t cheap either.
+What do a big new RV, a fancy boat, and a luxury sports car, have in common?
+All of these fancy toys come with a big price tag and the cost to insure and maintain them isn’t cheap either.

 I’m sure you’ve heard of the famous one-liners when it comes to boats and RVs.

-• RVs: If you have to ask how much is costs to fill it up, then you can’t afford it.
+• RVs: If you have to ask how much it costs to fill it up, then you can’t afford it.

 • Boats: What are the two happiest days of a boat owner’s life?
 The day they buy it and the day they sell it.